Ajeya10/serverless-web-app/README.md

 # Serverless Web Application with AWS Lambda, API Gateway, DynamoDB, and S3

-This project demonstrates how to build a serverless web application using AWS services like Lambda, API Gateway, DynamoDB, and S3.
+This project  build a serverless web application using AWS services like Lambda, API Gateway, DynamoDB, and S3.
 The application allows users to interact with a web interface hosted on S3 and perform CRUD operations on a DynamoDB table through API Gateway and Lambda.

 ## Table of Contents
 - [Prerequisites](#prerequisites)